 The content of this guide has been organized by the types of professionals of those who might use it.
 We also want to encourage professionals who use this Guide to include personal reflections when applying the best practices to their work, and to adapt the proposed activities according to the needs of their audience/clients/beneficiaries.

-Offer a consent-centric perspective to sexual harassment.
+The guide offers a consent-centric perspective to sexual harassment.
 The approach puts the experience of survivors at the core of the discussion and addresses the need for comprehensive approaches that expand the scope of support to include preventative measures.
+Also, the guide helps different groups of professionals to recognise their potential to be involved in supporting persons with experiences of sexual harassment and showcase tools that could assist them to design and deliver prevention interventions.

 Author